The King of Cars

-Elvis Presley was not only the King of Rock and Roll, he was also one of the top car collectors in the world during his lifetime.
-His fever for the automobile started in the early 1950’s after borrowing a ’51 Chevrolet from a friend who ran a local repair shop in order to take his driver’s test.
+Elvis Presley was not only the King of Rock and Roll.
+He was also one of the top car collectors in the world during his lifetime.
+His fever for the automobile started in the early 1950’s.
+It brewed after borrowing a ’51 Chevrolet from a friend who ran a local repair shop in order to take his driver’s test.
 Like most teenagers, Elvis was immediately drawn to being behind the wheel, and as he began to amass a considerable fortune through his musical and theatrical career, he quickly began adding to his collection.

-Partial to Cadillacs, the first car Elvis purchased was a pink and white 1954 Cadillac which caught fire on a road between Hope and Texarkana, Arkansas, in 1955 while he was on a trip with the Blue Moon Boys.
-Soon afterward, Elvis bought what has become one of the most iconic vehicles in the world today, a blue 1955 Cadillac Fleetwood Series 60 that was later repainted by a neighbor in a color specifically designed for the King – “Elvis Rose” – and which he soon after gave to his mother as a gift.
+Partial to Cadillacs, the first car Elvis purchased was a pink and white 1954 Cadillac.
+However, it caught fire on a road between Hope and Texarkana, Arkansas, in 1955.
+He was away on a trip with the Blue Moon Boys.
+Soon afterward, Elvis bought what has become one of the most iconic vehicles in the world today.
+That is his blue 1955 Cadillac Fleetwood Series 60.
+It was later repainted by a neighbor in a color specifically designed for the King – “Elvis Rose” – and which he soon after gave to his mother as a gift.
 It became known as the Pink Cadillac, becoming synonymous with the King himself.

-From there, Presley continued growing his collection, mostly feeding his love for American-made cars by adding notable editions such as his 1956 Cadillac Eldorado and 1956 Lincoln Premiere hardtop coupe.
-However, it wasn’t long before he grew fond of the slick designs of European automobiles, which began after leasing a white BMW 507 in December of 1958.
+From there, Presley continued growing his collection.
+He fed his love for American-made cars by adding notable editions.
+This includes his 1956 Cadillac Eldorado and 1956 Lincoln Premiere hardtop coupe.
+However, it wasn’t long before he grew fond of the slick designs of European automobiles.
+This began after leasing a white BMW 507 in December of 1958.
 Though the car was used, albeit by the renowned racer Hans Stuck, Elvis knew straight away it was something he had to get his hands on permanently.
-At the end of his lease, the performer quickly purchased a cherry red 507, and drove the stunning auto exclusively throughout the next year.
+At the end of his lease, the performer quickly purchased a cherry red 507.
+He drove the stunning auto exclusively throughout the next year.

 Though many vehicles were prized by the King, one stuck out as the most memorable to him personally – his 1973 Stutz Blackhawk III.
-The first person to buy a Stutz in the U.S., as well as the first owner of the Blackhawk model, Elvis adored the 1973 version so much so that it was the last automobile he drove before passing away in 1977.
-Built on a Pontiac Grand Prix chassis and outfitted with 18-karat gold trim, his Blackhawk III truly personified the dazzling intrigue of one of the world’s greatest musicians and personalities.
+The King was the first person to buy a Stutz in the United Sattes.
+In addition, he was the first owner of the Blackhawk model.
+Elvis adored the 1973 version so much so, that it was the last automobile he drove before passing away in 1977.
+His Blackhawk III was built on a Pontiac Grand Prix chassis.
+Further, it was outfitted with 18-karat gold trim.
+This truly personified the dazzling intrigue of one of the world’s greatest musicians and personalities.

 Want to feel like a king yourself by driving something similar to Elvis Presley?
 Let us help you find out how easy it is by looking into our PFS Simple Lease options.
 Also, make sure to visit our News and Events section to view all of the upcoming auctions in your area.